bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

 and 4 in the section Upgrade.

 ..
 WARNING::
-    Upgrading from Xpert.ivy Server 3.x to Axon.ivy Engine 5.x and later is not
+    Upgrading from Xpert.ivy Server 3.x to |ivy-engine| 4.x and later is not supported.
-    supported.

 Preparation
 -----------

 #.
-Install the new Axon.ivy Engine version to a new installation directory (See
+Install the new |ivy-engine| version to a new installation directory (See
    section :ref:`install_engine`).
 #.
 Read the Migration Notes document of the new version.
 #.
 If necessary (according to the Migration Notes), request a new licence (see